hpc/charliecloud/doc/ch-image.rst

      Debian derivatives and :code:`dnf`, :code:`rpm`, or :code:`yum` for
      RPM-based distributions.

+:code:`RUN` instructions that *do not* seem to need modification are unaffected by this mode.

 The details are specific to each distribution. :code:`ch-image` analyzes image content (e.g., grepping :code:`/etc/debian_version`) to select a configuration; see :code:`lib/fakeroot.py` for details. :code:`ch-image`